Daniel Attinger: Fluid dynamics

-Advising Ph.D. student Xu, Attinger studied the interactions of ultrasound with bubbles.
-They observed traveling and standing waves on a bubble attached to a wall, including superharmonic waves which they explained as a parametric resonance.
-Applications of their research are in enhanced mixing of reagents and in the generation of drops and bubbles on-demand, with controlled timing and sizes, from nanoliter to picoliter.
+Advising Ph.D. student Xu, Attinger studied ultrasound interactions with bubbles, observing traveling and standing waves including superharmonic waves explained as parametric resonance.
+Applications include enhanced mixing of reagents and on-demand generation of drops and bubbles with controlled timing and sizes from nanoliter to picoliter scales.

-Mentoring Ph.D. student Bhardwaj, Attinger investigated the formation of ring-like patterns during the evaporation of drops of complex fluids, and the formation of stains.
-The experimental and numerical findings indicated a radial flow pattern and the possible formation of multiple rings.
-Together with colleague Somasundaran, they also explained the possible causes of three types of deposit patterns, and proposed a phase diagram to predict the type of deposit.
+Mentoring Ph.D. student Bhardwaj, Attinger investigated the formation of ring-like patterns during evaporation of complex fluid drops.
+The experimental and numerical findings indicated radial flow patterns and possible formation of multiple rings.
+Together with colleague Somasundaran, they proposed a phase diagram to predict deposit patterns.

-With colleague Yarin and Ph.D. student Comiskey, Attinger proposed a theoretical model that predicts forward blood spatter patterns caused by bullet wound.
-The proposed model predicted the distributions of areas and locations of the individual blood stains.
-They studied two models for backward blood spatter due to a bullet, which showed how the shape of the bullet, blunt or sharp bullets, influences the formation of the drops.
-The research indicated that gunshot formed blood droplets due to Rayleigh–Taylor instability.